-Please join panelists and community members for a discussion on Harmful Algae Blooms in the Northern Gulf of Mexico.
-The purpose of this meeting is to allow stakeholders to share their concerns, hear from scientists studying the problem, discuss priorities and needs of stakeholders moving forward, and prioritize research to be conducted in the future.
-The meeting is free and open to the public; you can register here.
+Panelists and community members joined for a discussion on Harmful Algae Blooms in the Northern Gulf of Mexico.
+The purpose of this meeting was to allow stakeholders to share their concerns, hear from scientists studying the problem, discuss priorities and needs of stakeholders moving forward, and prioritize research to be conducted in the future.

 Harmful algal blooms in coastal Alabama and Mississippi

 Mississippi-Alabama Sea Grant Consortium and National Centers for Environmental Information hosted a HABs workshop to address the concerns of natural resource managers, commercial fishers, shellfish growers, and tourism professionals.
 Click here to see videos of talks from the event.

 Red Tide Rangers

 Texas Sea Grant supports the Red Tide Rangers, a group of volunteers who monitor HAB populations in Texas coastal waters.
 To read more about them, click here.
 To connect with them on Facebook, click here.

 Mississippi-Alabama Sea Grant Consortium released two publications about HABs in 2019: